ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 1.md

 ##### alaAPI.h

-An API header file that is used by the Altibase Log Analyzer.
+The API header file that is used by the Altibase Log Analyzer.

 ##### sqlcli.h

-A header file that is needed in order to create client applications.
+The header file that is needed in order to create client applications.

 ##### sqltypes.h